benwyrosdick/webhook-manager/README.md

 # Webhook Manager

-A modern web application for receiving, viewing, and forwarding webhooks built with Vite, React, TypeScript, Tailwind CSS, and shadcn-ui.
-Features a sleek gradient interface with syntax highlighting and comprehensive webhook management capabilities.
+A modern unified web application for receiving, viewing, and forwarding webhooks.
+Built with React, TypeScript, Tailwind CSS, Express.js, and Prisma.
+Features a sleek gradient interface with syntax highlighting, comprehensive webhook management, and runs as a single Node.js process.

 ## Features